fjrefluxx/DTN7-ESP/README.md

     Regarding [Figure 2 in RFC 9171](https://www.rfc-editor.org/rfc/rfc9171.pdf#fig-2), the application agent could be separated into an administrative element and an application-specific element.
     The lack of separation results in administrative records also being delivered to the application.

-- :alert: CRC checks:
+- Data Integrity — BPSec or CRC:
     [RFC 9171 Section 4.3.1](https://www.rfc-editor.org/rfc/rfc9171.html#name-primary-bundle-block) requires the primary block to use CRC or a
     _BPSec Block Integrity_ block targeting the primary block.
-    At the current state, no CRC checksum is included during bundle encoding, no CRC checking is implemented during bundle decoding, and no BPSec extension blocks are included.
+    At the current state, only CRC checksums are possible; no BPSec extension blocks are included.

 - Fragmentation:
     Fragmented bundles can be processed; however, they cannot be delivered to local endpoints, as no reassembly is implemented.